SAFCSP-Team/operating-system-path/README.md

 By the end of this path you will be able to:

-* Understand the conecpet of operating system.
+* Understand the concept of operating system.
 * Understand Input/Output and File Management.
 * Understand Memory Management.
 * Understand Process Management.